anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

       - time\_column is the datetime column.
       - time\_format is the datetime format of time\_column.
     - Output: Returns deseasonalised time series.

+3. min\_samples = find\_min\_samples(df)
+   - Definition: This function is used to find an hyperparameter for DBSCAN.
+      - Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.
+   - Input Parameters: df is the dataset.
+   - Output: Returns min\_samples.

+4. eps = find\_eps(df)
+   - Definition: This function is used to find an hyperparameter for DBSCAN.
+     - Find eps: eps is chosen as the point of maximum curvature of the k-NN distance graph.
+   - Input Parameters: df is the dataset.
+   - Output: Returns eps.

+5. p = find\_seasonal\_period(df)
+   - Definition: This function is used to find an hyperparameter for Thymeboost.
+     - Find p: seasonal\_period is chosen as the first expected seasonal period at the maximum amplitude, computed using Fast Fourier Transform.
+   - Input Parameters: df is the dataset.
+   - Output: Returns seasonal\_period.

 6. (best\_nu, best\_kernel) = parameters_oc_svm(X, y, trials=10)
    - Definition: This function is used to hyperparameters for One Class SVM.